⚡ Get Blinking in 30 Seconds

 - **ESP32-S3**: [120-output S3 driver](https://github.com/hpwit/I2SClockLessLedVirtualDriveresp32s3)

-The `WS2812Serial` driver leverages serial ports for LED data transmission on Teensy boards.
+The `WS2812Serial` driver leverages serial ports for LED data transmission on Teensy boards, providing non-blocking operation and precise timing.

 To use this driver, you must define `USE_WS2812SERIAL` before including the FastLED header.